~~~ ~~~ ~~~ ~~~ ~~~

 Q7.
 Can I buy Lani Shades in a store?

 A7.
 Good question!
 Currently we sell mostly online and at craft fairs on the island of Oahu.
 You can also buy them from a select and growing ohana of retail partners at this link.
+We've made the strategic decision to only sell with high end brick and mortar stores and water sports shops and you'll never find us selling with a big evil corporation.
 If you own a shop and would like to offer Lani Shades, please get in touch - we would love to hear from you!